 Dr. Arnold first came to the University of Virginia in 1973 as a resident in anesthesia, after earning his medical degree from the University of Rochester.
 After completing his anesthesia residency, Dr. Arnold worked as a Fellow in Medicine and Anesthesiology before his appointment to the faculty of the Department of Anesthesiology.
-Dr. Arnold has been active in the American Society of Anesthesiologists and the Virginia Society of Anesthesiologists, serving for nearly 20 years as a member of the House of Delegates for the national society.
-He is nationally and internationally recognized for his expertise on chemical dependency, particularly as it relates to physician impairment.
+Dr. Arnold was active in the American Society of Anesthesiologists and the Virginia Society of Anesthesiologists, serving for nearly 20 years as a member of the House of Delegates for the national society.
+He was nationally and internationally recognized for his expertise on chemical dependency, particularly as it related to physician impairment.

 *Robert F. Bedford, M.D.

 Dr. Bedford received his medical degree at Cornell University and completed an anesthesia residency at the University of Pennsylvania.
 He was appointed to the faculty at UVa in 1977.
 In addition to his work here, he held appointments as the Chair of Anesthesiology and Critical Care Medicine at Memorial Sloan Kettering Cancer Center, at Cornell, and at the Federal Drug Administration.
 More recently, he divided his time between UVA and the University of South Florida until his retirement in 2008.